patrickbucher/books/meyer-agile-good-hype-ugly.md

 # Deconstructing Agile Texts

-Literature advocating agile software development often resorts to intellectually unsound methods to convince its readers.
+Literature advocating agile methods of software development often resorts to intellectually unsound methods to convince its readers.

 ## The Plight of the Traveling Seminarist